-Prerequisites: PSY111 and BIO100 or BIO111.
-Semester Offered: Fall (even) Spring (even)
+PSY111 and BI0100 or BI0111.

+Semester Offered: Fall (even)

 PSY433: Animal Cognition

 This course will cover a range of issues involving animal consciousness, animal intelligence, and evolution of mind.
 We will look at what is known about intelligence in other animals, how intelligence is revealed in social and problemsolving behavior, and the ways in which animal cognitive abilities are adaptive.